-Number of staff At least one member of staff for every 3 children At least one member of staff for every 4 children Where a person with Qualified Teacher Status (QTS), Early Years Professional Status (EYPS), Early Years Teacher Status (EYTS) or another suitable level 6 qualification, an instructor or a suitably qualified overseas trained teacher is working directly with the children: If the majority of children will reach the age of 5 or older within the school year, there must be at least one member of staff for every 30 children.
+Age of children Number of staff Children under 2 years old At least one member of staff for every 3 children Children aged 2 At least one member of staff for every 4 children Children aged 3 and over Where a person with Qualified Teacher Status (QTS), Early Years Professional Status (EYPS), Early Years Teacher Status (EYTS) or another suitable level 6 qualification, an instructor or a suitably qualified overseas trained teacher is working directly with the children: If the majority of children will reach the age of 5 or older within the school year, there must be at least one member of staff for every 30 children.
 If not, there must be at least one member of staff for every 13 children.
-Where there is no person with the qualifications mentioned above, there must be at least one member of staff for every 8 children At least one school teacher for every 30 children & there must be at least one member of staff for every 6 children A ratio of 1:8 (1 adult to 6 children) A ratio of 1:10 - 15 (1 adult to 10 - 15 children)
+Where there is no person with the qualifications mentioned above, there must be at least one member of staff for every 8 children Children in F2 At least one school teacher for every 30 children & there must be at least one member of staff for every 6 children Years 1 to 3 A ratio of 1:8 (1 adult to 6 children) Years 4 to 6 A ratio of 1:10 - 15 (1 adult to 10 - 15 children)